Here we provide answers to frequently asked questions.

 Q11How does JPR view the for-sale real estate market?OPEN

-A.In the for-sale real estate market, active transactions continued to take place against the backdrop of recovery in stock prices and low interest rates, etc. Investors have maintained a cautious attitude, however, for hotels and urban retail properties that have been hard hit by COVID-19.
-For office properties, on the other hand, blue-chip properties in which JPR targets for investment are in short supply while investors both in and outside Japan still show a strong appetite to acquire them.
+A.In the for-sale real estate market, active transactions continued to take place against the backdrop of low interest rates, etc. Investors keep showing a cautious attitude, however, for hotels and urban retail properties for which the outlook is still uncertain due to the impact of COVID-19.
+For office properties, on the other hand, blue-chip properties in which JPR targets for investment are in short supply while investors both in and outside Japan still demonstrate a strong appetite to acquire them.
 Thus, with low-yield transactions continuing to prevail, the acquisition environment remains harsh.
 Accordingly, investors continue to look for ways to effectively acquire properties, such as by diversifying the target assets for investment and conducting asset replacement.

 Asset Management Company and Conflict of Interest

 Q12How would you characterize the asset management company (TRIM)?OPEN

 A.JPR's asset management company is Tokyo Realty Investment Management (TRIM) invested in by four companies centering on Tokyo Tatemono Co., Ltd., etc.

 TRIM obtained license as asset management agent for investment corporations under the Investment Trusts Act in 2001, and is currently specialized in the asset management of JPR.

 In addition, TRIM is sponsored by the four companies of Tokyo Tatemono Co., Ltd., Yasuda Real Estate Co., Ltd.,Taisei Corporation and Meiji Yasuda Insurance Company.
 By utilizing the multi-faceted and abundant know-how and information owned by these sponsors in such fields as real estate, construction and finance, TRIM endeavors to maximize unitholder value while working to expand the asset size and reduce risks for JPR.

 Q13Are there rules for avoiding conflicts of interest?OPEN